 John Hopkins Bloomberg School of Public Health, Section B Report, “The Rise of Industrial Agriculture”

-What constitutes Organic food and where does it come form?
+What constitutes Organic food and where does it come from?
 This brief history of organic farming is a fascinating story that crosses continents under the tutelage of two men, Albert Howard of England and J. I. Rodale of New York.
 Albert Howard influenced J. I Rodale and is considered by many of the English-speaking world to be the father of modern organic agriculture.
 However, with his 1887 diploma in Agriculture in hand, Albert started out as the agricultural adviser in charge of an English government research farm in India from 1924-1931.
 His original aim was to teach Indians how to institute the new industrialized farming methods; but it wasn’t long before he realized that traditional Indian farming practices were superior to what had become conventional agricultural science.
 One important aspect he took notice of was the connection between healthy soil and the villages' healthy populations, livestock and crops; and he’s quoted as saying: “the health of soil, plant, animal and man is one and indivisible."